LeonaMussie/Project-3-WomenPower/readme.md

 - **SQLite:** The database for storing user data and posts.

+- **Heroku:** The cloud platform used for deploying the application.

 ## Website Requirements

 1. **Home Page:** The main landing page where users can view and interact with posts.